gleidsonmt/Gleidsonmt.github.io/src/assets/posts/post_00.md

 ```

-There are basic two sections.. the container circle section and the legend section.. if you noticed is the same structure in the three loaders.. well.. they're called circle loaders on purpose.. to do this let's create a boilerplate an abstract class.. and as long you know there's a layout that lays out its children in a single vertical column (VBox).
+🗺️ There are basic two sections.. the container circle section and the legend section.. if you noticed is the same structure in the three loaders.. well.. they're called circle loaders on purpose.. to do this let's create a boilerplate, an abstract class.. and as long you know there's a layout that lays out its children in a single vertical column (VBox).
 So let's begin with it.
+👨‍💻

 ```java
 public abstract class CircleLoader extends VBox { // The boilerplate and the node as CircleLoader class